zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 Note that the Visual Studio project files require the Ice Visual Studio Extension.

+If you are using Visual Studio 2010 and you intend to build any of the demos that use Freeze, you must first define the IceHome environment variable prior to starting Visual Studio.
+Set the environment variable with the directory of your Ice installation, such as

+  IceHome=C:\Program Files\ZeroC\Ice-3.4.1

-To build a C++ demo, start Visual Studio 2008SP1 and open the solution demo\demo.sln.
+To build a C++ demo, start Visual Studio and open the solution demo\demo.sln.
+If you are using Visual Studio 2010, you will need to convert the project files the first time you open the solution.

 Select your target configuration: Debug or Release, Win32 or x64 (on supported x64 platforms).
 Right click on the desired demo in the Solution Explorer window and select "Build".

 To run a demo, open a command window and change to the desired demo subdirectory.
 Review the README file if one is present.
 Type 'server'